Biosphere: Extent

 Every part of the planet, from the polar ice caps to the equator, features life of some kind.
-Recent advances in microbiology have demonstrated that microbes live deep beneath the Earth's terrestrial surface, and that the total mass of microbial life in so-called "uninhabitable zones" may, in biomass, exceed all animal and plant life on the surface.
-The actual thickness of the biosphere on earth is difficult to measure.
+Recent advances in microbiology have demonstrated that microbes live deep beneath the Earth's terrestrial surface and that the total mass of microbial life in so-called "uninhabitable zones" may, in biomass, exceed all animal and plant life on the surface.
+The actual thickness of the biosphere on Earth is difficult to measure.
 Birds typically fly at altitudes as high as 1800 m and fish live as much as 8372 m underwater in the Puerto Rico Trench.

 There are more extreme examples for life on the planet: Rüppell's vulture has been found at altitudes of 11300 m; bar-headed geese migrate at altitudes of at least 8300 m; yaks live at elevations as high as 5400 m above sea level; mountain goats live up to 3050 m.
 Herbivorous animals at these elevations depend on lichens, grasses, and herbs.

 Life forms live in every part of the Earth's biosphere, including soil, hot springs, inside rocks at least 12 mi deep underground, and at least 40 mi high in the atmosphere.
 Marine life under many forms has been found in the deepest reaches of the world ocean while much of the deep sea remains to be explored.

-Microorganisms, under certain test conditions, have been observed to survive the vacuum of outer space.
+Under certain test conditions, microorganisms have been observed to survive the vacuum of outer space.
 The total amount of soil and subsurface bacterial carbon is estimated as 5 × 1017 g.
 The mass of prokaryote microorganisms—which includes bacteria and archaea, but not the nucleated eukaryote microorganisms—may be as much as 0.8 trillion tons of carbon (of the total biosphere mass, estimated at between 1 and 4 trillion tons).
 Barophilic marine microbes have been found at more than a depth of 10000 m in the Mariana Trench, the deepest spot in the Earth's oceans.
 In fact, single-celled life forms have been found in the deepest part of the Mariana Trench, by the Challenger Deep, at depths of 11034 m.
 Other researchers reported related studies that microorganisms thrive inside rocks up to 580 m below the sea floor under 2590 m of ocean off the coast of the northwestern United States, as well as 2400 m beneath the seabed off Japan.
 Culturable thermophilic microbes have been extracted from cores drilled more than 5000 m into the Earth's crust in Sweden, from rocks between 65-75 °C. Temperature increases with increasing depth into the Earth's crust.
-The rate at which the temperature increases depends on many factors, including type of crust (continental vs. oceanic), rock type, geographic location, etc. The greatest known temperature at which microbial life can exist is 122 °C (Methanopyrus kandleri Strain 116), and it is likely that the limit of life in the "deep biosphere" is defined by temperature rather than absolute depth.
+The rate at which the temperature increases depends on many factors, including the type of crust (continental vs. oceanic), rock type, geographic location, etc. The greatest known temperature at which microbial life can exist is 122 °C (Methanopyrus kandleri Strain 116).
+It is likely that the limit of life in the "deep biosphere" is defined by temperature rather than absolute depth.
 On 20 August 2014, scientists confirmed the existence of microorganisms living 800 m below the ice of Antarctica.